 2008 (From Me To You)

 This year they added a cover version, which has now become paramount to the campaign.
-Each cover version since has held a spot in the Top 40 in the charts.
+Each cover version has held a spot in the Top 40 charts.

 This was also the 1st year Craig Inglis took a more visibly active role in the brand’s advertising.
 He is now John Lewis’ Marketing Director!

 The advert had children opening presents meant for adults, occupied by a cover of the famous Guns N’ Roses track ‘Sweet Child O’ Mine’.
 It was the 1stblockbuster style ad, costing in excess of £5 million!
-The emphasis of the campaign was the narrative and this would lead John Lewis to evolve their ads further down the line.
+The campaign’s emphasis was the narrative, which would lead John Lewis to evolve their ads further down the line.